I remember attending prizegiving for my daughter many years ago, at which the headmistress talked to the girls about constructive criticism.

-It’s not all bad.
-When we take a team approach around sports or work situations and use words like, “let us look at…” the other person is less likely to go on the defensive.
+When we take a team approach around sports or work situations and use words like, “Let us look at…” the other person is less likely to go on the defensive.

 Constructive criticism is used in schools and colleges, by parents or other institutions where learning takes place.
-It can also be used to manipulate other people into believing what’s being said, instead of using it as a tool to help.
+It may also be used to manipulate other people into believing what’s being said, instead of as a tool to help.